 Even outside its South Beach bubble, Miami Beach is one of the area’s top places to stay.
 Miami Beach is home to the world’s largest collection of Art deco architecture.
 Over 800 buildings comprise the city’s alluring Art Deco District.

 Art & culture is at the forefront of Miami Beach.
 The area is home to museums, shopping malls, world-class restaurants, and music venues.
 You’ll even find a handful of recording studios.
-Miami Beach’s nightclubs are legendary, setting American trends since the 1950s.
+The neighborhood’s nightclubs are legendary, too, setting American trends since the 1950s.

 Although the city is famed for its buzz, nature lovers aren’t left in the dark either.
 Besides its stunning beaches, the city’s within reach of several great parks.
 On the island itself, escape to the Miami Beach Botanical Garden.
 The 4-acre park encompasses a beautiful Japanese garden as well as native & tropical plants.

 For a quieter experience, expand your accommodation search to North Miami Beach and Bal Harbour.
 Centered along Collins Avenue, North Beach offers a lower-key vibe than the neighborhoods to the south.
 You’ll still enjoy creature comforts in the residential area.
 Poke around and you’ll find plenty of great Miami beaches, parks, and restaurants.